 - Museum of Sydney – uncover the history of Sydney in this museum which is built around the remains of Australia’s first Government House.

 How to get to Circular Quay

-Circular Quay station is on the City Circle line which starts and ends at Central and loops around the central business district.
+Circular Quay station is on the City Circle line which starts and ends at Central Station and loops around the central business district.

 Circular Quay is home to the Sydney Ferries hub so most ferry routes begin and terminate here.

 Head downtown to Alfred Street, The Rocks or Macquarie Street to access Circular Quay.

 Where to stay near Circular Quay

 There is accommodation to suit all budgets near Circular Quay.
 Here are a few I’ve stayed in over the years and recommend.